dmsc/tbxl-parser/README.md

 - `-b`  Output a binary tokenized file instead of a listing.
 The  default output file name is the same as input with `.bas` extension added.

+- `-x`  In binary output mode, writes null variable names, making the program unlistable.

+- `-f`  In binary output mode, writes the full variable names, this eases debugging the program.

 - `-a`  In long output, replace Atari characters in comments with approximating characters.